Authors: Neville Cox and Eoin McCullough

 Chapter 7: Absolute Privilege

 Chapter 11.
 Damages

 Chapter 12: Alternative Forms of Relief

 Part IV: Practice and Procedure

 Who Should Buy This Book?

-Defamation Law & Practice is a definitive work on defamation law in Ireland and will be utilised by leading legal professionals working within this practice area.
+Defamation: Law & Practice, Second Edition is a definitive and leading work on defamation law in Ireland and is utilised by leading legal professionals working within this practice area.

 Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.